dojo/docs/dojo/index.rst

   Function that generates a wrapper function that ensures a function will only ever execute globally.

+* `dojo.delegate <dojo/delegate>`_

+  Returns a new object which "looks" to obj for properties which it does not have a value for.

 * `dojo.isString <dojo/isString>`_

   Checks if the parameter is a String